-Onto two sheets of greaseproof paper I rolled out both dough halves into rectangles that were approximately 8″ by 7″.
+Onto two sheets of greaseproof paper, roll out both doughs into rectangles that are approximately 12" by 10".

-Carefully, I tipped the chocolate dough onto the vanilla dough and rolled over them lightly with a rolling pin so that they stuck together.
-Then I rolled up the doughs together.
-I did the same again with the two other halves of dough.
-Then I wrapped both dough rolls in cling film and put them in the freezer.
+Carefully, tip the chocolate dough onto the vanilla dough and roll over them lightly with a rolling pin so that they stick together.
+Then roll up the doughs together tightly, wrap in cling film and put in the freezer.

-When I was ready to bake the biscuits, I took the rolls out of the freezer and let them thaw for 5-10 minutes.
-I sliced them into 1/4″ thick slices using a sharp knife and placed on a baking tray.
-They do grow in size so I left space between them.
+When you are ready to bake the biscuits, take the dough out of the freezer and let it thaw for 5-10 minutes.
+Slice it into ¼" thick slices using a sharp knife and place them on a baking tray.
+They do grow in size so leave space between them.